vttale/serve-stale/README.md

    record can be used before it must be discarded, based on its description and usage in [RFC1035] and clarifications in [RFC2181].

-   This document proposes that the definition of the TTL be explicitly expanded to allow for expired data to be used in the exceptional circumstance that a recursive resolver is unable to refresh the information.
+   This document expands the definition of the TTL to explicitly allow for expired data to be used in the exceptional circumstance that a recursive resolver is unable to refresh the information.
 It is predicated on the observation that authoritative answer unavailability can cause outages even when the underlying data those servers would return is typically unchanged.

    We describe a method below for this use of stale data, balancing the competing needs of resiliency and freshness.

+   This document updates the definitions of TTL from [RFC1034] and [RFC1035] so that data can be kept in the cache beyond the TTL expiry, and also updates [RFC2181] by interpreting values with the high order bit set as being positive, rather than 0, and also suggests a cap of 7 days.

 2. Terminology